 Return to Him.
 As a born-again believer you do know God, and He does know you.
 Your faith in Him was all He sought from you; your faith pleases Him.
 Walk in that truth.
 Continue to walk by faith.

 Nothing can separate you from His love; not even your own sin.
 He has already dealt with your sin.
 Because all of your sins are forgiven, and because there is nothing left for you to do, you can live your life having Him love you, and knowing that He accepts you.

 We were created to be in a relationship with Him.
+To have Him give His love to us.
 Enjoy that close relationship with Him today.